Sartify/Swahili-Challenge-Competition---Pan-African-Wide-Alignment-PAWA-ASR/README.md

 ## Challenge Overview

 This repository provides starter notebooks for the ITU AI/ML Kiswahili EdgeVoice Challenge.
-The goal is to create an end-to-end voice AI system that:
+The goal is to create voice to text AI system that:

 1. **Speech-to-Text (STT)**: Transcribe Kiswahili audio with low Word Error Rate (WER)
-2. **Language Understanding**: Process text through Pawa-Gemma-Swahili-2B
+2. **Language Understanding**: Process text (translate from Swahili to English) through Pawa-Gemma-Swahili-2B
-3. **Text-to-Speech (TTS)**: Generate natural Kiswahili speech with high Mean Opinion Score (MOS)

 **All running on a single NVIDIA T4 GPU within Google Colab's free tier!**